diffkemp/diffkemp/README.md

     compared instruction-by-instruction.
   * Removing bodies of functions that are proved to be equal.

-## Running environment

-Currently, DiffKemp runs on Linux and needs the following software installed:
-* LLVM (supported versions are 5, 6, 7 and 8)
-* Python 3 with CFFI (package `python3-cffi` in Fedora and Debian)
-* Python packages from `requirements.txt`
-* CScope

 ## Development

 For a better developer experience, there is a development container image